Housing Policies and Procedures

 residence halls or student apartments.
 Such activity should be reported immediately

-to the Office of Campus Safety.
-On-campus organizations must have prior approval from
+to the University of Dallas Police Department.
+On-campus organizations must have prior

 Screens: Residence hall rooms are equipped with locking security screens.
 Screens may be